Costa Rica Real Estate Information for Buying and Selling

 Clearly, real estate transactions are at a peak compared to previous years.
 The sustained growth of title transactions is making the economy stronger.

-However, before you do, you should know that successfully acquiring property in Costa Rica and most foreign countries can be tricky at the best of times.
-You may find language barriers, different laws from your home country and people who might want to take advantage of you and your money.
-It is always wise to get help from a respected real estate agency like Karen Real Estate which can provide guidance, security, advice and above all, a professional service.
+Before you do, you should know that successfully acquiring property in Costa Rica and most foreign countries can be tricky inat the best of times.
+You may find language barriers, different laws from your home country, and people who might want to take advantage of you and your money.
+It is always wise to get help from a respected real estate agency like Karen Real Estate, which can provide guidance, security, advice and above all, a professional service.

-This article’s objective is to provide guidance regarding real estate transactions in Costa Rica to help you get through this process successfully and hopefully make your experience a rewarding one.
+This article’s objective is to provide guidance regarding real estate transactions in Costa Rica.
+We aim to help you get through this process successfully and hopefully make your experience a rewarding one.
 Pay attention to the following tips:

-It is important to remember that if you are out of the country for an extended period of time, you must protect your property in order to avoid problems with squatters.
+- It is important to remember that if you are out of the country for an extended period of time, you must protect your property in order to avoid problems with squatters.
 To be on the safe side, you should not leave your property unattended for more than 6 months.
 This is especially true for agricultural and rural land.
-Remember, SQUATTERS HAVE RIGHTS HERE.
+Remember that SQUATTERS HAVE RIGHTS HERE.

 - Even though Costa Rican law requires at least 2 persons to create a corporation, it allows for one or all of the shareholders to transfer or sell all of the shares (100%) to one individual or company.
-This means that even though a corporation can not be created with just one person, after it has been recorded and created, it can exist with only one shareholder.
+This means that even though a corporation cannot be created with just one person, it can exist with only one shareholder after it has been recorded or created.

-- Every property, house, building, etc, is subject to a property tax.
-The municipal government is in charge of collecting the tax which amounts to 0.25% of the property’s value.
+- The municipal government is in charge of collecting the tax which amounts to 0.25% of the property’s value.

-- Property transfers require the buyer and seller to execute a public deed before a Costa Rican Public Notary (whose concept is different than the one in many other countries such as the US, Canada or the United Kingdom and is required to formalize all transactions dealing with real estate.
+- Property transfers require the buyer and seller to execute a public deed before a Costa Rican Public Notary.
+This concept is different from the one in many other countries, such as the US, Canada or the United Kingdom and is required to formalize all transactions dealing with real estate

-- In addition to the performance of a title search, when the property is owned by a corporate entity, it is essential to perform a corporate search at the Commercial Section of the public register. since only this step will allow to verify that the entity transferring the property is in good standing as well as that the proposed signatory of the transfer deed has sufficient authority to do so.
+In addition to the performance of a title search, it is essential to perform a corporate search at the commercial section of the pubic register when the property is owned by a corporate entity.
+Only this step will allow you to verify that the entity transferring the property is in good standing as well as that the proposed signatory of the transfer deed has sufficient authority to do so.